Shlomo1412/awesome-cctweaked/README.md

     [![Badge](https://img.shields.io/badge/PineStore-Post-00C853?logo=pine64&logoColor=white)](https://pinestore.cc/projects/184/car-dating-simulator)
     [![Badge](https://img.shields.io/badge/Open-Source-000000?logo=github&logoColor=white)](https://github.com/piguman3/CarDatingSimBrainfuckPineJam2025EditionLimited)

+    > [!IMPORTANT]
-    >Note: this Game requires 1.8MB of storage, meaning it won't run on in-game computer unless you change the config.
+    > This Game requires 1.8MB of storage, meaning it won't run on in-game computer unless you change the config.

 - [Samurai Salad](https://pinestore.cc/projects/5/samurai-salad) by [Michiel](https://pinestore.cc/user/134008375984914432) - A game inspired by the mobile game Fruit Ninja, where you slice various fruits (including pineapples 🍍️) to gain points, but you have to avoid the bombs to stay alive.